 Here are some key factors to consider in your decision making process:

 - Automated Aggregation — Can this tool aggregate error and crash data (minidumps and coredumps) across your platforms?
 How about across your application stack?
-Is this capturing all error data or is it only giving you some of them?
 At a minimum, you want to capture all error data across platforms for one application.

 - Automated Symbolification — Can this tool automatically attach debug symbols?
 If it does, will it accept my symbol format? if it doesn’t, is it ok to attach it manually?
 Do I need to integrate a private symbol server?
 Attaching debug symbols ensures the error data is human readable and it also ensure you get accurate deduplication.
 At a minimum, you’ll need a mechanism to attach this automatically because attaching this manually mean your developers will waste valuable time sorting through all the noise before the errors are deduplicated.